slomotion7320/PyTubeDL/README.md

    python pytubedl.py
    ```

-2. Select the download type from the dropdown list, including YouTube single video, playlist, channel, or Vimeo video.
+2. Select the download type from the dropdown list, including YouTube single video, playlist, or Vimeo video.

-3. Enter the URL of the video, playlist, channel, or Vimeo video you want to download.
+3. Enter the URL of the video, playlist, or Vimeo video you want to download.

 4. Specify the output folder where you want to save the downloaded content.